awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 ## Enabling Encryption of Data at Rest<a name="enabling-ear"></a>

-By default, domains don't encrypt data at rest, and you can't configure existing domains to use the feature\.
-To enable the feature, you must [create another domain](es-createupdatedomains.md#es-createdomains) and migrate your data\.
+You can't enable encryption at rest on existing domains, only new ones\.
 Encryption of data at rest requires Elasticsearch 5\.1 or later\.

 To use the Amazon ES console to create a domain that encrypts data at rest, you must have read\-only permissions to AWS KMS, such as the following identity\-based policy: